Sue Middleton: Career

 From 2000 to 2006 Middleton was director of the Centre for Research in Social Policy.

 In 2013, Middleton was awarded Emeritus Professor by the University of Waikato.
 Middleton is credited for pioneering New Zealand's first studies centred around "women and education [sic] and education and sexuality."

 In 2019, Middleton and Helen May co-edited For Women and Children: a tribute to Geraldine McDonald, a collection of writings in honour of the life and work of researcher Geraldine McDonald.

+Notable students of Middleton include Elizabeth McKinley and Katie Fitzpatrick.